 A decrease in a Common Unitholder's percentage interest in us because of our issuance of additional common units will decrease his share of our nonrecourse liabilities, and thus will result in a corresponding deemed distribution of cash.
 This deemed distribution may constitute a non-pro rata distribution.
 A non-pro rata distribution of money or property may result in ordinary income to a Common Unitholder, regardless of his tax basis in his common units, if the distribution reduces the Common Unitholder's share of our "unrealized receivables," including depreciation, recapture and/or substantially appreciated "inventory items," each as defined in the Code, and collectively, "Section 751 Assets."
 To that extent, a Common Unitholder will be treated as having been distributed his proportionate share of the Section 751 Assets and then having exchanged those assets with us in return for the non-pro rata portion of the actual distribution made to him.
-This latter deemed exchange will generally result in a Common Unitholder's realization of ordinary income, which will equal the excess of (i) the non-pro rata portion of that distribution over (ii) the Common Unitholder's tax basis (often zero) for the share of Section 751 Assets deemed relinquished in the exchange.
+This latter deemed exchange will generally result in a Common Unitholder's tax basis (often zero) for the share of Section 751 Assets deemed relinquished in the exchange.